“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 Anticyclones rotate clockwise in the northern hemisphere and counter clockwise in the southern hemisphere.

 Does this matter?
 Yes!
-For example: in winter, when an anticyclone moves into western Canada, it brings sunny, dry weather.
+For example: in winter, when an anticyclone moves into western Canada, it brings sunny, dry – and cold – weather.
 Because, in an anticyclone air rotates clockwise in the northern hemisphere, Lethbridge, in southern Alberta, experienced winds blowing from the south (bringing warmer air off the US Pacific Northwest) and temperatures well above 0°C. But in Edmonton, further north, the winds were blowing from the north — off northern Alberta! … BRRR … temperatures well below 0°C!
 The rotation of the anticyclone resulted in a temperature difference of 15°C!

 Cyclones are low-pressure areas.
 In these areas air is rising, cloud is forming, and precipitation usually occurs.
-Cyclones rotate counter clockwise in the northern hemisphere and clockwise in the southern hemisphere.

 Note: in our latitudes, any low-pressure system can be technically called a “cyclone.”
 Tropical cyclones (what we often think of when we hear the word “cyclone”) – really intense, devastating hurricanes – are different (see Tropical Cyclones, below).
 For an excellent satellite image, click here.